Blog

 How It WorksWhat Is HKDF and Why We Use It for End-to-End Encryption

-We upgraded from SHA-256 hashing to HKDF key derivation.
-Here is what that means, why it matters, and how it keeps your secrets safer.
+We recently upgraded 1time.io from simple SHA-256 hashing to HKDF-based key derivation.
+Here is what that means in plain language, why it matters, and how it makes your secrets safer.

 SecurityHow to Create a Strong Password for Your Crypto Wallet

-Your crypto wallet password is the last line of defense.
-A weak one can be cracked in hours with no way to recover funds.
-Learn how to create one that cannot be broken.
+Your crypto wallet password is the last line of defense between your assets and an attacker.
+A weak one can be cracked in hours.
+Here is how to make one that cannot.

 DevOpsDatabase Password Security Best Practices

-How to generate, store, rotate, and share database credentials for PostgreSQL, MySQL, MongoDB, and Redis without putting your data at risk.
+Your database password is the front door to your application data.
+Here is how to generate, store, rotate, and share database credentials without putting your data at risk.

 GuideHow to Set Up a Secure Home WiFi Network